Continuous homotopy fixed points for Lubin-Tate spectra: Homotopy theory of profinite spaces

-It follows immediately from the previous results on profinite spaces and \cite{artinmazur}, Theorem 4.3, that $F$ is isomorphic to the Artin-Mazur completion functor.
+It follows immediately from the previous results on profinite spaces and \cite{artinmazur}, Theorem 4.3, that $T|_{\Hh_0}$ is isomorphic to the Artin-Mazur completion functor.
 Moreover, this implies that the fibrant replacement of $\hat{X}$ in $\hSh$ is a rigid model for the Sullivan completion of $X$, i.e. that $|R\hat{X}|$ is canonically isomorphic to $\hat{X}^{\mathrm{Su}}$ in $\Hh$.
-Hence $R\hat{X}\simeq F(X)$ provides a rigid model for profinite completion.
+Hence $|R\hat{X}|$ provides a rigid model for profinite completion. \\ In \cite{ensprofin} Morel proved that there is a model structure on $\hSh$ for each prime number $p$ in which the weak equivalences are the maps that induce isomorphisms on continuous $\Z/p$-cohomology.
+The generating fibrations are given by the canonical maps $L(\Z/p,n) \to K(\Z/p,n+1)$, $K(\Z/p,n)\to \ast$, and trivial fibrations are given by the maps $L(\Z/p,n)\to \ast$ for every $n\geq 0$ (see also \cite{goersscomp} and \cite{profinhom}).
+The fibrant replacement functor $R^p$ of \cite{ensprofin} yields a rigid version of the pro-$p$-finite-completion of Artin-Mazur and Sullivan. \\ An extended discussion of this comparison and further aspects of profinite completion of spaces can be found in \cite{completion}.